jethrokuan/braindump/content/posts/compilers.md

 Compilers need to perform two main tasks:

-1. Analysis: breaking up a source program into constituent parts, and create an intermediate representation
+1.  **Analysis**: breaking up a source program into constituent parts, and create an intermediate representation
-2. Synthesis: Construct the desired target program from an intermediate representation
+2.  **Synthesis**: Construct the desired target program from an intermediate representation

 A compiler is often designed in a number of phases:

 lexical analyses
-: reads a stream of characters, and groups them into a stream of tokens (logically cohesive character sequences).
+: reads a stream of characters, and groups them
+    into a stream of tokens (logically cohesive character sequences).
     This often requires maintaining a symbol table

 syntax analyses
-: imposes a hierarchical structure on the token stream (parse tree)
+: imposes a hierarchical structure on the token
+    stream (parse tree)

 semantic analyses
-: checks parse tree for semantic errors (e.g. type errors)
+: checks parse tree for semantic errors (e.g.
+    type errors)

+Code optimization
+: Optimizes the intermediate code representation
+    in terms of efficiency

 intermediate code generation
 : a program for an abstract machine

-Code optimization
-: Optimizes the intermediate code representation in terms of efficiency
+To contrast this with interpreters, interpreters take as input the program and the data, and produce an output.
+The interpreters do their computation "online".

 ### Cousins of the Compiler {#cousins-of-the-compiler}